 What is 4PL Logistics?

 4PL logistics, or “fourth-party logistics,” is a more innovative way of managing the journey of products from their starting point to their destination.
 Instead of many different companies handling different parts of this journey, one leading company takes charge.
 This company is called the “4PL provider,” and it makes sure everything runs smoothly.
-They oversee transportation, storage, delivery, and keeping track of information.
+They oversee transportation, storage, delivery, and information management.

 The Important Parts of 4PL Logistics